Server configuration¶

 To support sign-in via email magic-links, you must currently provide additional configuration for authorized SMTP server.

-setting should then be provided via a .env
+The MAIL_PASSWORD setting should then be provided via a .env file.

 Remote filesystems¶